Arjunbadola/arjunbadola.github.io/_posts/2022-02-16-Cheap For A Reason.md

 Better brand, scaled the business very well, care towards customer, sticking to core segment, etc.

 Muthoot even being on a higher base was outperforming Manappuram.
-Even the growth in recent quarters which Manappuram is should be where they decided to lower their yields.
+Even the growth in recent quarters which Manappuram is showing has come when they decided to lower their yields.

 ![goldplayers](/assets/goldplayers.PNG)